 First consider God as the governor of the universe, and like our earthly governors also rules by moral law.
-If we are no longer under His moral law, then He is no longer ruling His creation by moral law...we would have chaos.
+If we are no longer under His moral law, then He is no longer ruling His creation by moral law?
+We would have chaos.
 A law without consequences is no law at all.
-If there are no consequences to disobeying God's moral law, then this universe would be "helter skelter".
+If there are no consequences to disobeying God's moral law, then this universe would be chaos.
 Now some will say the consequences of breaking His moral law in the new covenant or dispensation is "loss of fellowship", but this is not biblical; for the New Testament clearly states that the wages of sin are death (not loss of fellowship), and this is spiritual death.
 Secondly, during Paul's day, the Jews and heathen alike were still sacrificing and keeping the holy days and Dietary law.

 These are the works of the law or works of righteousness that Paul is speaking of.
 When Jesus approached John for His baptism he said "Let it be done to fulfill all righteousness" So Jesus was equating the ceremony of baptism with righteousness.
 In Psalm 4:5 says "Offer the sacrifice of righteousness"; here again we see the ceremonial law being equated with works of righteousness.
 So I think that Paul was not speaking of God's moral law; can you imagine God sending His Son to die for the sins of mankind so that they may disobey His moral law?
 Similar to this mistake, we often we see the misquoted verse from Isaiah 64:6 "your righteousness is filthy rags..." as applying to the universal sinfulness of mankind, when Isaiah was merely talking about a horribly apostate people bringing their sacrifices to the temple on the Sabbath and living like the devil Sunday through Friday.
 So this "righteousness" that Isaiah speaks of is not the ontology of man but rather "works of righteousness" that God would no longer accept from a corrupt people.
 Not on board yet?